Understanding & Applying GAAP for Nonprofits: FAQ Guide

 Why do nonprofits need to comply with GAAP standards?

-- Complying with legal requirements.
-Although GAAP isn’t a legal regulation in and of itself, the principles inform many of the legal guidelines nonprofits have to follow.
-For instance, despite being tax-exempt, nonprofits still have to file an annual tax return (IRS Form 990) because of the Principles of Consistency and Periodicity.
+- Legal compliance.
+Although GAAP principles aren't laws themselves, they inform many of the legal guidelines your nonprofit has to follow.
+For instance, despite being tax-exempt, your organization probably still files an annual tax return via IRS Form 990 to align with the Principles of Consistency and Periodicity.

-- Establishing credibility.
-Reporting your finances in good faith and according to standardized procedures helps external parties see your nonprofit as a professional, trustworthy organization.
-The accuracy and thoroughness of reports required by GAAP deepen that confidence.
+- Credibility and confidence.
+Reporting your finances in good faith and according to standardized procedures helps external stakeholders see your nonprofit as a professional, trustworthy organization.
+GAAP in particular requires accurate, thorough reports that deepen that confidence, which can boost your nonprofit's reputation and help you secure more high-impact contributions.

-- Aligning with grantmaker and auditor expectations.
-If your organization applies for grants or undergoes financial audits, the grantmakers and auditors you work with will assume that you comply with GAAP and assess your nonprofit’s information accordingly.
-It’s much easier for them and for you when this is the case since you’ll have to include disclaimers on all of your grant or audit materials if not (which may negatively affect grantmakers’ opinions of your nonprofit).
+- Grantmaker and auditor expectations.
+If your organization applies for grants or undergoes independent financial audits, the grantmakers and auditors you work with will assume that you comply with GAAP and assess your nonprofit's information accordingly.
+It's much easier for everyone when this is the case, and you'll have to include disclaimers on all of your grant or audit materials if not.

-- Standardizing organizational financial management.
-GAAP also provides a good framework for allocating, recording, and overseeing your nonprofit’s finances to most effectively further your mission.
-That way, all of the internal and external financial professionals you work with—your CFO, your treasurer, your bookkeeper, and your accounting team—will be on the same page about these activities.
+- Standardized financial management.
+GAAP also provides a framework for allocating, recording, and overseeing your nonprofit's finances to help you further your mission.
+That way, all of the internal and external financial professionals you work with—whether they're bookkeepers, accountants, treasurers, controllers, advisors, or in any other role—will be on the same page about these activities.

-To begin implementing GAAP, sit down with the above financial professionals and anyone from your leadership and fundraising teams who can provide insight into your nonprofit’s everyday resource use so you can create a comprehensive financial action plan together.
-Once you’ve started following this plan, check in with your team regularly to identify what is going well and where there is room for improvement.
+To begin implementing GAAP, sit down with your financial professionals, leadership, and members of your fundraising team who can provide insight into your nonprofit's everyday resource use so you can create a comprehensive financial action plan together.
+Once you've started following this plan, check in with your team regularly to identify what's going well and where there is room for improvement.

 Use the Accrual Accounting Method

-In an accrual accounting system, your nonprofit will record revenue when it’s pledged and expenses when they’re incurred.
-This is in contrast to a cash accounting system, which records revenue and expenses only after the money has changed hands.
+In an accrual accounting system, your nonprofit will record revenue when it's pledged and expenses when they're incurred.
+This method contrasts with a cash accounting system, which records revenue when it's received and expenses when they're paid.

-Because accrual accounting includes both financial commitments and cash flows, it provides a more complete picture of your organization’s situation as required by GAAP.
-It also makes filing your Form 990 easier since you’d have to include a disclaimer and do additional calculations if you used the cash accounting method.
+Accrual accounting is more complicated than cash accounting and requires dedicated accounting software to implement properly.
+However, because this system includes both financial commitments and cash flows, it provides a more complete picture of your organization's situation as required by GAAP.
+It also makes filing your Form 990 easier since you'd have to include a disclaimer and do additional calculations if you used the cash accounting method.

 Properly Recognize Different Types of Revenue

-Nonprofits make money from various sources, such as individual donations, grants, investments, and corporate contributions.
-Each of these types of revenue should be recorded separately in your accounting system to ensure consistency and materiality when it comes time to report your revenue.
+Your nonprofit likely brings in funding from various sources—individual donations, grants, investments, earned income, and/or corporate contributions.
+Each of these revenue types should be recorded separately in your accounting system to ensure consistency and materiality.

 Honor Donor Restrictions on Funding

-Some of the revenue your nonprofit receives will be restricted, or set aside for specific purposes by the contributor.
-This most often happens with major gifts and grant funding because donors and grantmakers want to ensure their significant contributions will be used to further aspects of your mission that align with their values.
+Some of the revenue your nonprofit receives will likely be restricted, meaning the contributor has designated it for a specific purpose.
+This most often happens with major gifts and grant funding because large-dollar donors and grantmakers want to ensure their significant contributions are used to advance aspects of your mission that align with their values.

-To act sincerely and in good faith, your organization needs to honor your commitments to use those funds as the donor or grantmaker intended.
-Plus, these contributors have the right to sue your nonprofit for misuse of funds if you don’t respect their official wishes—another way GAAP and legal requirements for nonprofits align.
+To act sincerely and in good faith, your organization needs to honor your commitments to use those funds as the donor or grantmaker intended—and indicate that you've done so in your financial reports.
+These contributors have the right to sue your nonprofit for misuse of funds if you don't respect their official wishes, which is another way GAAP and legal requirements for nonprofits align.

 Allocate Expenses by Function